Giovanna Mezzogiorno

-Giovanna Mezzogiorno (/it/; born 9 November 1974) is an Italian theatre and film actress.
+Giovanna Mezzogiorno (/it/; born 9 November 1974) is an Italian actress.

 Early life

 Mezzogiorno was born in Rome, 9 November 1974, a daughter of actors Vittorio Mezzogiorno and Cecilia Sacchi.
 She grew up watching her parents on set.
 At first, she wanted to become a ballerina, and studied dancing for 13 years.
 After her father's death when she was 19, Mezzogiorno moved to Paris, where she attended the stages by Ariane Mnouchkine and worked for two years at the Peter Brook Workshop.